roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-1.12](/assets/images/posts/family-overview-12.png)

 Therizinosaurs (meaning “rake reptile”) are the next branch, and one of the strangest.
 They were also secondarily herbivorous, and some of them also had beaks, but the feature that got them their name is their ridiculous claws.
-They were the pandas of the Cretaceous, using their claws to strip vegetation (and defend themselves).
+They were the pandas of the Cretaceous, using their claws to strip vegetation and defend themselves.

 ![fig-2.11](/assets/images/posts/family-overview-2.11.png)